 One of the best things about being a freelancer is that you have the freedom to work anytime you want, as long as you meet your client’s demands.
 So far, ever since I started working from home, the clients I have worked with haven’t given me any specific work hours to comply to daily, although there are some clients who do.
 And because I get to choose when to work, I get to juggle more duties at work and at home.
 I can divide my time so that I can work with multiple clients and help out with house chores.
 I can take longer breaks or work longer hours, as long as the work arrangements I’ve made with my clients are met.

 I remember when I used to work in the office, I’ve never really been good with coming in early.
 I tend to leave late for work and don’t always account into my travel time the possibilities of any traffic jam along the way.
 So most of the time, I arrive on the dot, or worse, a few minutes late.
 I’m not proud of it.
 But the thing is, whenever I’m at work, I do my best to be at my most productive, especially considering that I enjoyed working and keeping my mind busy.
 So I’m thankful that my decision to go freelance made it easy for me to make the most use of my time.

 Now, I don’t have to get stressed out by my daily work preparations, not to mention the very stressful commute to and from the office.
+I also don’t have to struggle where and how to find freelance work because I’ve already made a portfolio and have built a professional network on various platforms.
 Now, as soon as I wake up, I’ll just take a few steps towards my desk, start up my computer and I can get started with work.

 2. No need to always look your best